antoniocarrion11/GekkoBot/README.md

 ### Desired features and requirements:
 I want users to be able to:
 1. find recent match stats
-2. Copile a collection of lifetime stats
+2. Compile a collection of lifetime stats
 3. Use collection to find overall stats (headshot %, k/d/a, best maps, % up or down)
 4. Display rank